aiforged/docs/docs/services/speech/index.md

 * Extracting music lyrics or spoken content from audio tracks
 * Integrating audio-to-text conversion into custom workflows or downstream rules

-{% hint style="info" %}
+!!! info
     Speech-to-text services can be combined with other AIForged utilities for downstream classification, sentiment analysis, or keyword extraction—enabling full audio-to-insight pipelines!
-{% endhint %}
  IgnoreCase Multiline IgnoreCase Multiline